MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ContentFilterConfig.md

 ```

 ### -Enabled
-!!!
-Exchange Server 2010

-The Enabled parameter specifies whether the Content Filter agent is enabled on the computer on which you're running the command.
-Valid input for the Enabled parameter is $true or $false.
-The default setting is $true.
-When the Enabled parameter is set to $true, the Content Filter agent is enabled on the computer on which you're running the command.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Enabled parameter enables or disables the Content Filter agent on the computer on which you're running the command.
 Valid input for the Enabled parameter is $true or $false.
 The default setting is $true.

 ```yaml
 Type: $true | $false